danielward27/SyntheticLikelihood.jl/docs/src/local_regression.md

 # Local regression
-Local regressions can be used to estimate the gradient and hessian of the likelihood using [`LocalLikelihood`](@ref).
+Local regressions can be used to estimate the gradient and hessian of the likelihood, which can be used to improve the sampling efficieny of synthetic likelihood.

-Below is a basic example, in which we infer the mean of a 10 dimensional multivariate normal distribution, using simulations from the distribution.

 ## Example
+Here we consider a simple example, in which we infer the mean of a 10 dimensional multivariate normal distribution, using simulations from the distribution.

 #### Define the simulator
 The simulator must take a single positional argument, which is the parameter vector: